From structure mining to unsupervised exploration of atomic octahedral networks: Results

+\textbf{Structure mining of A$_x$Pb$_y$I$_z$}.
 We first explored the stoichiometric and topological diversity of A$_x$Pb$_y$I$_z$ compounds using our computational workflow.
 In Fig. \ref{fig:iodoplumbates}a, the stoichiometric ratio between lead (Pb) and iodine (I) in the empirical formula is on the order of 3:1, yielding an average formula of (APbI$_3$)$_y$.
-As the number of Pb atoms in the formula unit increases so does the scatter along the magenta dashed line, indicating stoichiometries that more frequently deviate from this 3:1 ratio due to the growing complexity of network connectivity.
-When representing the polynuclear anions ([Pb$_y$I$_z$]$^{n-}$, with $n$ being the charge it bears) by 3D meshes, we can calculate the relationship between the number of COs and the Euler characteristic \cite{Klain1997,Naskrecki2022} of the mesh graph representing the ONs.
-The results in Fig. \ref{fig:iodoplumbates}b lie within a region bounded by the non-sharing limit, where isolated octahedra (i.e. 0D hybrid perovskites \cite{Sun2021_0D}) exist.
-As the number of COs increase, the Euler characteristic generally decreases in value, indicating a departure from a convex shape.
-Details of the counting procedure are provided in Methods.
+As the number of Pb atoms in the formula unit increases, so does the scatter along the magenta dashed line representing $z\sim3y$, indicating stoichiometries that more frequently deviate from this 3:1 ratio due to the growing complexity of network connectivity.
+When representing the polynuclear anions ([Pb$_y$I$_z$]$^{n-}$, with $n$ being the charge it bears) by 3D meshes, we can calculate the relationship between the number of COs and the Euler characteristic \cite{Klain1997,Naskrecki2022} of the mesh graph representing the ONs (see SI section 1).
+The results in Fig. \ref{fig:iodoplumbates}b lie within a region bounded by the non-sharing limit, where isolated octahedra (i.e., 0D hybrid perovskites \cite{Sun2021_0D}) exist.
+The Euler characteristic is an invariant metric for topological objects.
+For convex shapes such as single convex octahedra, it attains a value of 2, while it becomes less than 2 for nonconvex shapes \cite{Klain1997,Naskrecki2022}.
+Fig. \ref{fig:iodoplumbates}b shows that as the number of COs increases, the Euler characteristic generally decreases in value, indicating a departure from convex shapes, as a result of atom-sharing between neighboring COs.
+This observation supports the use of topological features to distinguish between inorganic polytypes.